Faceted Search and Data Classification

 Faceted Search vs. Data Classification Overview

-Article explains how faceted search and data classification facilitate remote data access and the they functionally differ:
+Article explains how faceted search and data classification facilitate remote data access and how they functionally differ:

 On a functional level with the dtSearch Engine, faceted searching works visually at the front-end user interface to allow the end-user to drill down through various metadata facets, while data classification occurs invisibly at the backend.
 More information